phillipbarron/castaway-reporting/readme.md

 # Castaway Reporting

-POC for generating usage stats from the Audit trail service.
+Proof of concept for generating usage stats from the Audit trail service.

 Uses API added to the Audit service and some JS off the past.